 To use steam therapy, boil various ounces of the free of moisture herbs, and also pour the boiled water in a ceramic bowl.
 Place a towel over the head, covering your head and the bowl completely, to ensure that absolutely no steam escapes.
 Take deep breaths of the herb water throughout your nose to soothe the nose lining.

 Why Allergies are Worst At Night (When I go to Sleep)?

-There can be several reason for this (and this seem to be common ailment for most allergy sufferers, including myself).
+There can be several reasons for this (and this seem to be a common ailment for most allergy sufferers, including myself).
 This is what I researched and did in order to sleep well at night.